vichargrave/vichargrave.github.io/_posts/2019-12-24-read-the-docs-made-simple-1.md

    forms
 {% endhighlight %}

-When the document is built again, Sphinx automatically sets up links to *retrieve.rst* and *forms.rst* files in the *restdoc/source* directory.
+When the document is built again, Sphinx automatically sets up links to *retrieve.rst* and *forms.rst* files.

 ## Add Pages to the Document

 To keep things simple at this stage, you can just add headings to the *retrieve.rst* and *forms.rst* files, again underlining the heads with `=` characters.
-You'll add more content later in Part 2.
+You'll add more content later in Part 2 of this series.
 The contents *retrieve.rst* and *forms.rst* files, respectively, should looks like this:

 {% highlight markdown %}
 Retrieve API